Treefrog/Handbook/Manual/overtime.md

 > This is a Salaried environment, not an Hourly one.
 It's up to you to self-manage with common sense.

-- By accepting a contract with flexible hours and a salaried role, you agree to average your hours over several weeks at a time, as per ESA regulations.
+- When you joined our frog pond, you accepted a position with the understanding that you would work a flexible 40 hour work week in exchange for a salary.
 We don't dock your pay if you are short of your 40 hour obligations.
-But in return, you don't get paid the weeks you work over this, either.
 This is consistent with the ideals of work-life balance at Treefrog.

 > If you wanna look back, let's look back to the letter of the law.